MerginMaps/docs/src/layer/exif_metadata.md

 # Exif Metadata
 [[toc]]

-Input comes with predefined default value expression functions which can be used to read an image EXIF metadata.
+<MobileAppName /> comes with predefined default value expression functions which can be used to read an image EXIF metadata.

 ## Supported functions